Skip to contentSkip to navigationSkip to topbar

 There are five variants of Callouts: neutral, success, warning, error, and new.
 Each variant includes an icon.

-Each variant includes an icon.
-To internationalize the icon label for a variant, simply pass the i18nLabel prop.
+To internationalize the icon label for a variant, pass the i18nLabel prop.

 Use a neutral Callout to communicate relevant information to the page or flow.
-The information is often static.
+This information is often static.

 Component preview theme